Apple to pay $113 million to settle state investigation into iPhone ‘batterygate’

 “Big Tech must stop manipulating consumers and tell them the whole truth about their practices and products,” Arizona Attorney General Mark Brnovich said in a statement.
 “I’m committed to holding these goliath technology companies to account if they conceal the truth from their users.”

 Investigators from 34 states and the District of Columbia, including Democratic and Republican attorneys general, joined the settlement.
-Apple did not immediately respond to a request for comment, though the company in 2018 tweaked its settings to make its battery-management practices clearer to users.
+Apple declined comment for this story, and its agreement with the states does not require it to admit guilt.
+The company in 2018 tweaked its settings to make its battery-management practices clearer to users.

 In the years before Silicon Valley found itself in the government’s crosshairs — and Tim Cook, the chief executive of Apple, would be regularly called to Congress to testify — the “batterygate” crisis emerged as a signature challenge for the iPhone giant.
 The saga drew national headlines in 2017, as iPhone users began to discover that some of their older devices experienced slowdowns after they updated to a newer version of iOS, Apple’s mobile operating software.